santhosh24990/FlixNchill/README.md

 firebase deploy - to deploy

 // create authentication
-go firebase docs and search for password authentication then search for createUserWithEmailAndPassword api
+go firebase docs and search for password authentication then search for signup with email and password

+// setup redux store